 Breast-sparing surgery means the surgeon removes only the DCIS or cancer and some normal tissue around it.
 If you have cancer, the surgeon will also remove one or more lymph nodes from under your arm.
 Breast-sparing surgery usually keeps your breast looking much like it did before surgery.
 Other words for breast-sparing surgery include:

 After breast-sparing surgery, most women also receive radiation therapy.
 The main goal of this treatment is to keep cancer from coming back in the same breast.
 Some women will also need chemotherapy, hormone therapy, and/or targeted therapy.

 In a mastectomy, the surgeon removes the whole breast that contains the DCIS or cancer.
 There are two main types of mastectomy.
 They are:

-- Total (simple) mastectomy.
+- Total mastectomy.
 The surgeon removes your whole breast.
 Sometimes, the surgeon also takes out one or more of the lymph nodes under your arm.
+Also called simple mastectomy.

 - Modified radical mastectomy.
 The surgeon removes your whole breast, many of the lymph nodes under your arm, and the lining over your chest muscles.

 Some women will also need radiation therapy, chemotherapy, hormone therapy, and/or targeted therapy.

 If you have a mastectomy, you may choose to wear a prosthesis (breast-like form) in your bra or have breast reconstruction surgery.

 You can have breast reconstruction at the same time as the mastectomy, or anytime after.
 This type of surgery is done by a plastic surgeon with experience in reconstruction surgery.
 The surgeon uses an implant or tissue from another part of your body to create a breast-like shape that replaces the breast that was removed.
 The surgeon may also make the form of a nipple and add a tattoo that looks like the areola (the dark area around your nipple).